 Irresistibly, Mayer fell.
 His chin struck the bottom limb of the tree snapping his jaw shut and jerking his head.
 A ridged, projecting root jammed below his ribs.
 Panting, whirling purplered engulfed him.
 His neshamma, the spirit leapt from his wracked body beside the tree trunk.
-He heard the screen door abovThat Takes the Reason Prisoner
+He heard the screen door

+Reason Prisoner